Linux distribution: Installation via an existing operating system

-Some distributions let the user install Linux on top of their current system, such as WinLinux or coLinux.
+Some distributions let the user install Linux on top of their current system, such as WinLinux (outdated)WinLinux or coLinux.
 Linux is installed to the Windows hard disk partition, and can be started from inside Windows itself.

 Virtual machines (such as VirtualBox or VMware) also make it possible for Linux to be run inside another OS.
 The VM software simulates a separate computer onto which the Linux system is installed.
 After installation, the virtual machine can be booted as if it were an independent computer.

-Various tools are also available to perform full dual-boot installations from existing platforms without a CD, most notably:
+Various tools are also available to perform full dual-boot installation from extant platforms with no CD, most notably: